 History of the Property and House

-In 1973 the Morgan Log House was deemed a National Register of Historic Places.
+In 1973, the Morgan Log House was added to the National Register of Historic Places.

 Today, the Morgan Log House continues to bring the past to life through tours, programs, and workshops that educate the public about how the lives of those living in the Morgan Log House and throughout the region illuminate the broader American story.